 Neurobehavioral genetics depends critically on the accuracy and consistency of behavioral measurements.
 The characterization of specific behaviors, sometime referred to as behavioral phenotyping, is essential for eventually associating them with particular gene loci.
-The need for behavioral phenotyping has resulted in the design of behavioral and physiological test batteries for mice (Crawley et al, 1997, 2000; Rogers et al, 1999).
-Considerable effort has been made to automate these tests, in order to increase the throughput needed for testing large numbers of animals and to avoid the effect of subjective human judgment.
-A locomotor behavior test in an unfamiliar arena is included in most test batteries, and can be conducted efficiently using standard, commercially available photobeam systems.
+The need for behavioral phenotyping has resulted in the design of behavioral and physiological test batteries for mice (Crawley, 2000; Crawley et al., 1997; Rogers et al., 1999).
+Considerable effort has been made to automate these tests to increase the throughput needed for testing large numbers of animals and to avoid the effect of subjective human judgment.
+A locomotor behavior test in an unfamiliar arena is included in most test batteries and can be conducted efficiently with standard, commercially available photobeam systems.